pl3onasm/Functional-programming/README.md

+> *“We are what we repeatedly do.
+Excellence, therefore, is not an act, but a habit.”* – Will Durant (on Aristotle)

 # Functional-programming

-> *“We are what we repeatedly do.
-Excellence, therefore, is not an act, but a habit.”* – Will Durant (paraphrasing Aristotle)

 This repository contains my personal notes and solutions to exercises from various Haskell books and courses.
 It also includes my solutions to past functional programming exams.